-Indian Defence Review (IDR), the brainchild of former captain of the Indian army, was launched on January 1, 1986 as a logical continuum to Lancer established in 1979, the first Indian publishing house dedicated to put forward the military experience and point of view.
+Indian Defence Review (IDR), peer reviewed quarterly journal, the brainchild of former captain of the Indian Army, was launched on January 1, 1986 as a logical continuum to Lancer established in 1979, the first Indian publishing house dedicated to put forward the military experience and point of view.

-Under the direction and leadership of its first two editors, Lt.
-Gen Mathew Thomas (1986) and Maj.
-Gen Afsir Karim (1993), both distinguished paratroopers, IDR began public engagement and national debate on military and security issues, which received immediate attention of the defence establishment, policy makers and national leadership in India.
+Under the professional stewardship of its first two editors, Lt Gen Mathew Thomas (1986) and Maj Gen Afsir Karim (1993), both distinguished paratroopers, IDR began public engagement and national debate on military and security issues, which received immediate attention of the defence establishment, policy makers and national leadership in India.

 When important national security and defence issues arise, IDR is not only part of the conversation but also shapes the national debate.

-IDR brings together leading experts (ex-military, government and academia) who provide the highest quality of independent, timely and authoritative expert analysis of current national and international events, emerging trends relating to security and defence, historical analysis and strategic forecasting and offer practical and pragmatic solutions and policy options that help address security and defence challenges impacting India.
+IDR brings together leading experts (military, government and academia) who provide the highest quality of well considered, timely and authoritative expert analysis of current national and international events, emerging trends relating to security and defence, historical analysis and strategic forecasting and offer realistic, practical and pragmatic solutions and policy options that help address security and defence challenges impacting India.

 IDR writers have made deep inroads into national security and defence debate once considered to be the preserve of the establishment in New Delhi, which in the past only relied and depended on analysis imported from foreign publications.

 IDR, the country’s premium and most prestigious journal, won accolades including “India’s best known military publication” and “the most impressive, useful and independent publication” and remains the “most quoted”.
 Considered a ‘policy making journal,’ IDR is recommended reading by the Army, Navy, and the Air Force headquarters for officers.

 Today, IDR is acknowledged as one of the top journals in the defence sector, is available in “print” as well as “on-line” and interacts with the social media.